 Chain data

-The Chain Data group of tools extract raw blockchain data directly from the node.
+The Chain Data group of tools extract blockchain data directly from the node.
 You may extract block data, transactional data, receipts, logs, traces, and other information.
 Each tool has it own set of options, allowing you to get exactly the data you need.

 To the right is a list of commands in this group.
 Click on a command to see its full documentation.